Women's Health

 You may be able to choose a self-administered HPV vaginal swab rather than the traditional cervical sample collection.
 Your doctor or nurse can advise you on what type of screening is most suitable for you.

 If you are 25 and have not been screened, or you think you are overdue for a screen, contact your Defence Health Centre (DHC).
-You can also request the HPV vaccination, which, in conjunction with regular HPV screening, provides the best protection against cervical cancer.
+If you are under 27 years of age you can also discuss the potential benefits of the HPV vaccination, which – in conjunction with regular HPV screening – provides the best protection against cervical cancer.

 How can the NZDF help you?